MrAlexSee/sopang/README.md

 This software is called **SOPanG** (Shift-Or for Pan-Genome).
 It can be used for matching patterns in elastic-degenerate (ED) text (simplified pan-genome model).
 Authors: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

-Accepted for publication in Bioinformatics journal as an applications note entitled "SOPanG: online text searching over a pan-genome".
+Accepted for publication in Bioinformatics journal as an applications note entitled *SOPanG: online text searching over a pan-genome*.

 ED text is in a format possibly best explained with an example: `{A,C,}GAAT{AT,A}ATT`.
 Braces determine the start and end of each non-deterministic segment (a segment having multiple variants), and commas delimit segment variants.